PollardBanknote/cppbackport/README.md

 FAQ
 ===
+**What's the license?**
+BSD 3-clause.
+Use it.
+Contribute if you like.
+Don't blame us for things.

-**Q: Will this use C++11/14/17 if available?**
+**Will this use C++11/14/17 if available?**
-A: Yes.
+Yes.
 Based on the value of the __cplusplus define, the files will simply #include the system header (as appropriate).

-**Q: Why not header-only?**
+**Why not header-only?**
-A: I actually like the interface/implementation distinction.
+I actually like the interface/implementation distinction.
 Header-only implementations (IMO) get way too large and the files are difficult to navigate.
 Also, save the compiler some work.
 Also, installing a lib isn't really that hard.

-**Q: Does it work on Windows?**
+**Does it work on Windows?**
-A: Sorry, POSIX mostly.
+Sorry, POSIX mostly.
 Would love for some Windows devs to help.

-**Q: Why not use Boost?**
+**Why not use Boost?**
-A: There's some overlap, but there are differences, too.
+There's some overlap, but there are differences, too.
 And none of these things, *individually* are that big.